grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 Clients that do not implement this specification continue to process `retry_configs` as defined in {{!I-D.ietf-tls-esni}}, ignoring the authentication extensions.
 Servers that do not implement this specification send unauthenticated `retry_configs` as usual.

-### Public Name Authentication for Pinned Keys {#public-name-auth}

-When a server rejects ECH and continues with the outer handshake, it normally must present a certificate valid for the public name.
-This specification allows the use of pinned keys as an alternative to CA-issued certificates.

-If the ECHConfig's `ech_auth.method` is RPK and `trusted_keys` contains SPKI hashes:

-1. The server MAY present a certificate whose public key's SPKI hash matches one in `trusted_keys`
-2. The client computes the SPKI hash of the leaf certificate and checks for a match
-3. If matched and the handshake completes (proving possession via CertificateVerify), the client MAY accept the server's identity for the public name
-4. The client MUST still treat the connection as not authenticated for the inner origin
-5. The connection is used solely to deliver the authenticated ECHConfig for retry

 # Example Exchange